Najma Begum

 Najma Begum (نجمہ بیگم; born 4 February 1967) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 She was born on 4 February 1967 in Dera Ghazi Khan, and completed her graduation in 2014 from Allama Iqbal Open University.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.